Aricg/PackStackSandBox/README.md

     ip route del default
     ip route add default via 10.0.20.1 (the gateway set it your Vagrantfile.yml) dev eth1

-You are now ready to "run packstack" (see below)
+You are now ready to "Launch Vagrant" (see below)

 Bridged Mode
 ===========